-People struggle with actually taking action and continuously put off small tasks that seem insignificant, but cost them thousands in the long run.
+People struggle with actually taking action and continuously put off small tasks that seem insignificant, but can cost them thousands of dollars every year.
 Read on if you want to see some Common Money Mistakes and how a little action can correct them in an hour.

 Abysmal Interest Rates

 I am shocked how many people still use traditional banks to house their savings accounts and emergency funds.
 I just checked and our savings account (that has almost no money in it) gets a WHOPPING .05% at the traditional bank we use for our checking account.